vitkarpov/jblocks/README.md

 </div>
 ```

-## How to create an instance and interact with it
+## Create instances and interact with them

-After describing all the components in declarative way it's time to create some instances and interact with them using API:
+After describing all components in declarative way it's time to create an instance and interact with it using API:

 ```js
 // somewhere in my program...